 El Paso County Search and Rescue maintains certification through the international Mountain Rescue Association (MRA).
-Our members, numbering over 70 strong, serve in a variety of roles while working towards a single goal, saving lives.
+Our members, numbering, ranging from 50 to 65 strong, serve in a variety of roles while working towards a single goal: saving lives.

 EPCSAR specializes in search and rescue operations involving:

-El Paso County lies in east central Colorado and encompasses more then 2,158 square miles.
-The altitude ranges from about 5,095 feet in the eastern portion to 14,110 on the summit of Pikes Peak.
+El Paso County lies in east central Colorado and encompasses more than 2,158 square miles.
+The altitude ranges from about 5,095 feet in the eastern portion to 14,115 on the summit of Pikes Peak.

 With over 150,000 acres (230 square miles) of open space, El Paso County is an outdoor enthusiast paradise, offering hunting, fishing, camping, rock climbing, hiking, and mountain biking.

-The first of these groups was organized in 1963 and was primarily a C.B. radio club, but did respond to some search and disaster situations.
-The second of these groups was formed in 1965 and had as its primary function search and rescue.
+The Mountain Aire C.B.
+Radio Club, organized in 1963, was primarily a C.B. radio club, but did respond to some search and disaster situations.
+The Wilderness Wanderers Search and Rescue Group was formed in 1965 and its primary function was search and rescue.

 Over the years, the team has built its skills and accumulated the necessary equipment to become a totally self-supporting field unit capable of providing all of its needs to maintain a field operation lasting several days.